glynawe/Vanilla/vanilla.md

     DimensionList = Constant {"," Constant}.

 Arrays begin at element 0.
-An array with more than one length in its dimension list describes arrays of arrays.
+An array with more than one length in its dimension list describes an array of arrays.
 I.e. `array a, b, c of t` stands for `array a of array b of array c of t`.
 An array with no dimension list is an *open array*.
 An open array is one dimensional, and its length can be found using the standard procedure `len`.
 An open array type may only be used as the type of a parameter or as the target of a reference type.

-A reference type may refer to the name of a previously undescribed type.
-That type must be described later in the same module.

 # Procedures